How feeling sad can help us find more joy

 Phone a friend

 If you’ve watched the Pixar film Inside Out, you probably remember that one of the functions of sadness is to elicit social support.
 Being sad lets others know we need them.
-And we do need a friend in times of adversity — not to “fix” us or try to solve our problems, but simply to listen.
+And we do need a friend in tough times — not to “fix” or solve our problems, but simply to listen.
 Talking to a friend helps lighten the burden of sadness.
 In her book, Helen shares a Greek saying, “When grief is shared it is halved.”

 Often when we’re experiencing sadness, shame is just around the corner.
 We may feel ashamed of our inability to control our emotions, of losing a job or a partner, or of not reaching a life milestone when we (or others) believed we should.
 Having the support of a friend can help ward off shame by reminding us that we’re not alone, and that we’re loved despite our failings.